S-35

 Plain Language

-Employers may only use electronic monitoring tools to collect employee data if the monitoring serves one of six enumerated legitimate purposes (facilitating essential job functions, quality assurance, periodic performance assessment, legal compliance, health/safety/security, or wages/benefits administration).
-Beyond purpose limitation, the tool must be narrowly tailored, implemented in the least invasive manner, limited to the fewest workers and least data necessary, and data must be deleted once the purpose is achieved.
-Off-duty monitoring is prohibited.
-Excess data must be disposed of by the vendor without disclosure to the employer.
-This creates a comprehensive data minimization regime for workplace surveillance.
+Employers may only use electronic monitoring tools to collect employee information for six enumerated legitimate purposes (facilitating essential job functions, quality assurance, periodic performance assessment, legal compliance, health/safety/security, and wage/benefit administration).
+The monitoring tool must be narrowly tailored to the stated purpose, implemented in the least invasive manner possible, limited to the smallest number of workers and least amount of data necessary, and data must be deleted once the purpose is achieved.
+The Department of Labor Standards may add further exceptions by rulemaking.

 Statutory Text